sztrzask/maklipsa.github.io/_posts/2016-12-05-How-to-calculate-17-billion-similarities.md

     return num/denom;
 }
 ```
 With this change the calculation took 484 seconds.
-Scalling it to the full dataset:
+Scalling it to the full dataset I get:

 ```console
 (484 / 2199) * 182184 ~ 11 hours (starting from 34 hours)
 ```

 This means a **67% improvement** over the starting value.
 So case closed?
-No. But this will be
+No. But this will be the topic for the next post since this one is getting to long.